cvburgess/usfcph-week1/notes.md

+# Charles Burgess - instructor

-# Version Control - because save as is just won't cut it
+## Version Control - because save as is just won't cut it

 ## Git Verbs - common actions developers use often